-"I think that if there are ghosts anywhere, you'd expect to find them at Eastern." ~Brett Bertolino - ESP Program
+"I think that if there are ghosts anywhere, you'd expect to find them at Eastern." ~Brett Bertolino - ESP Program Coordinator~

 The haunted prison known as Eastern State Penitentiary is located in Philadelphia, Pennsylvania.
 This structure is not only known as the country’s first official penitentiary, but also for the true haunting stories that surround it.
 The structure officially opened in the year of 1829.
 Given the fact that it was the first structure to offer placement of criminals, it served as a guide for all future penitentiaries and similar holding facilities such as correctional units and jails.
 Prior to the development of Eastern State Penitentiary, criminals were held in overcrowded pens that were enclosed by heavy fencing and gates.
 While the structure was considered to be revolutionary in its time, it would eventually gain popularity as being a place where the signs of paranormal activity abounded.
 Throughout this guide, you will learn why Eastern State Penitentiary is considered to be one of the most haunted places in America.